 How to Enable Windows Sandbox on Windows 10

 Windows Sandbox feature only available for users running Windows 10 Pro or Enterprise Editions build 18305 or newer.
-Here the Prerequisites for using the feature
+Here are the Prerequisites for using the feature

 - Windows 10 Pro or Enterprise Insider build 18305 or later